nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Shows a summary of attendance records including list of absentees.

-Format: `list attendance tn/TUTORIALNUMBER [coursetg/COURSECODE TUTORIALGROUPID]`
+Format: `list attendance tn/TUTORIALNUMBER [tg/TUTORIALGROUPID]`
-*  Shows a list of absentees and summary of the attendance records of students corresponding to the course or tutorial group for the specified tutorial number.
+*  Shows a list of absentees and summary of the attendance records of students corresponding to the tutorial group for the specified tutorial number.
-* `COURSECODE` is optional.
-* `TUTORIALGROUPID` is optional, but must be used with `COURSECODE` if present.
+* `TUTORIALGROUPID` is optional.

 Examples:
 *  `list attendance tn/1` Shows a summary of attendance records of all students for Tutorial #1.
-*  `list attendance tn/3 coursetg/CS2103T G01` Shows a summary of attendance records of the students in the course CS2103T and tutorial group G01 for Tutorial #3.
+*  `list attendance tn/3 tg/G01` Shows a summary of attendance records of the students in the tutorial group G01 for Tutorial #3.

 ### Searching for student's contact via keyword : `find`